 Did you know that your body takes 3-6x its body weight in force each step?
 So losing 10kg could decrease the force by 50-60kg through your knee?

-It is shown in studies that 33% of the population greater age 65 have radiological symptoms signs of OA, however the diagnosis is based on clinical signs and symptoms alone, the prevalence is found to be lower at 10% and only 15% of patients with imaging complained of knee pain?
+It is shown in studies that 33% of the population greater age 65 have radiological symptoms signs of OA, however, the diagnosis is based on clinical signs and symptoms alone, the prevalence is found to be lower at 10% and only 15% of patients with imaging complained of knee pain?

 Take home message!

-If you have knee pain that matches these descriptions, been told you need surgery and want to consider other options or just want to know a little bit more, come in to speak to one of our expert physiotherapist.
+If you have knee pain that matches these descriptions, been told you need surgery and want to consider other options or just want to know a little bit more, come in to speak to one of our expert physiotherapists.
 We can assist you with a functional movement assessment to understand the way your body moves, give you a second opinion and maybe save you from an unwanted surgery.